Brioche

 Brioche (/ˈbriːoʊʃ/, also /ˈbriːɒʃ, briːˈɒʃ/, /briːˈoʊʃ, ˈbriːɔːʃ, briːˈɔːʃ/, /fr/) is a Viennoiserie of French origin whose high egg and butter content gives it a rich and tender crumb.
 Chef Joël Robuchon described it as "light and slightly puffy, more or less fine, according to the proportion of butter and eggs".
-It has a dark, golden, and flaky crust, frequently accentuated by an egg wash applied after proofing.
+It has a dark, golden, flaky crust, frequently accentuated by an egg wash applied after proofing.

-Brioche is considered a Viennoiserie because it is made in the same basic way as bread but has the richer aspect of a pastry because of the addition of eggs, butter, liquid (milk, water, cream, and, sometimes, brandy) and occasionally sugar.
-Brioche, along with pain au lait and pain aux raisins—which are commonly eaten at breakfast or as a snack—form a leavened subgroup of Viennoiserie.
+Brioche is considered a Viennoiserie for its inclusion of eggs, butter, liquid (milk, water, cream, and sometimes brandy) and occasionally sugar.
+Brioche, along with pain au lait and pain aux raisins—which are commonly eaten at breakfast or as a snack—form in the non-laminated subgroup of Viennoiserie.
 Brioche is often baked with additions of fruit or chocolate chips and served on its own or as the basis of a dessert, with many regional variations in added ingredients, fillings, or toppings.

 Forms

 Brioche has numerous uses in cuisine and can take on various forms, served plain or filled, as coulibiac, or with many other different savory fillings, such as fillet of beef en croute, foie gras, sausage, or cervelat lyonnais.
 Brioche can also be served with sweet fillings, especially fresh fruits, vanilla cream, or jam.
 Stale brioche can be topped with frangipane to make bostock.
+Brioche is commonly used for hamburgers.